bushbass/new-faith-market/z.alex.md

 make each business editable
 backend done, just frontend

-fronted make individual business page and have a form tro make it editable
+fronted make individual business page and have a form to make it editable

 have home page on front end only display if isPublished=true